stafwag/blog/source/_posts/2018-08-20-dns-privacy-with-stubby.markdown

 categories: [security, privacy, linux, freebsd, dns]
 ---

+*** Installing and configuring an encrypted dns server is straightforward and there is no reason to use an unencrypted dns service. ***

 ## DNS is not secure or private

-DNS traffic is insecure and runs over UDP port 53 (TCP for zone transfers) unecrypted by default.
+DNS traffic is insecure and runs over [UDP](https://nl.wikipedia.org/wiki/User_Datagram_Protocol) port 53 ([TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) for [zone transfers](https://en.wikipedia.org/wiki/DNS_zone_transfer) ) unecrypted by default.

-This make your encrypted DNS traffic a privacy risk and a security risk:
+This make your encrypted DNS traffic a **privacy risk** and a **security risk**:

-* anyone that is able to snif your network traffic can collect a lot information from your leaking DNS information.
+* anyone that is able to sniff your network traffic can collect a lot information from your leaking DNS information.
-* with a DNS spoofing attack an attacker can trick you let go to malicious website or try to incept your email traffic.
+* with a DNS spoofing attack an attacker can trick you let go to malicious website or try to intercept your email traffic.

-Setup an encrypted dns server is straight forward and there is no reason to use an unencrytped dns service.

 ## Encrypt your dns traffic

-Encrypting your network traffic is always a good idea for privacy and security reasons - we encrypt, because we can! -  .
+Encrypting your network traffic is always a good idea for privacy and security reasons - *** we encrypt, because we can! *** -  .
 More information about dns privacy can be found at [https://dnsprivacy.org/](https://dnsprivacy.org/)

-On this site you'll find also [DNS Privacy Daemon - Stubby](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Daemon+-+Stubby) that let you send your DNS request over TLS to an alternative DNS provider.
-You should use a DNS provider that you trust and have a no logging policy.  [quad9](https://www.quad9.net/), [cloudflare](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) and google dns are well-known alternative dns providers.
-At [https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers) you can find a few other option to choose from.
+On this site you'll find also the [DNS Privacy Daemon - Stubby](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Daemon+-+Stubby) that let's you send your DNS request over TLS to an alternative DNS provider.
+You should use a DNS provider that you trust and has a no logging policy.  [quad9](https://www.quad9.net/), [cloudflare](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) and google dns are well-known alternative dns providers.
+At [https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers](https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers) you can find a few other options.

-You'll find me journey to setup Stubby on a few operation systems I use...
+You'll find my journey to setup Stubby on a few operation systems I use (or I'm force to use) ...

 ## Linux

 ### Arch Linux

 I use Arch Linux on my main workstation.
-Stubby is already in the Arch repositories this make installation straight forward.
+Stubby is already in the Arch repositories this make installation straightforward.

 #### Install stubby